holderbaum/smooth/README.md

         -author   "Your Name"

       - slides do
-        -title
+        = title
-        -slide "Title of the first Slide" do
+        = slide "Title of the first Slide" do
-          %p This is something I wan't to say here -section "Syntax highlighting", :desc => "Follows on the next slide" -slide "Syntax highlighting" do
+          %p This is something I wan't to say here
+        = section "Syntax highlighting", :desc => "Follows on the next slide" = slide "Syntax highlighting" do
           %p we use the blackboard TextMate theme here ~ code :ruby, :blackboard  do
             :plain